Seneca Falls Convention

 The Seneca Falls Convention was the first women's rights convention.
-It advertised itself as "a convention to discuss the social, civil, and religious condition and rights of woman".
+Its organizers advertised it as "a convention to discuss the social, civil, and religious condition and rights of woman".
 Held in the Wesleyan Chapel of the town of Seneca Falls, New York, it spanned two days over July 19–20, 1848.
 Attracting widespread attention, it was soon followed by other women's rights conventions, including the Rochester Women's Rights Convention in Rochester, New York, two weeks later.
 In 1850 the first in a series of annual National Women's Rights Conventions met in Worcester, Massachusetts.

 Female Quakers local to the area organized the meeting along with Elizabeth Cady Stanton, who was not a Quaker.
 They planned the event during a visit to the area by Philadelphia-based Lucretia Mott.
 Mott, a Quaker, was famous for her oratorical ability, which was rare for non-Quaker women during an era in which women were often not allowed to speak in public.

 The meeting comprised six sessions including a lecture on law, a humorous presentation, and multiple discussions about the role of women in society.
 Stanton and the Quaker women presented two prepared documents, the Declaration of Sentiments and an accompanying list of resolutions, to be debated and modified before being put forward for signatures.
 A heated debate sprang up regarding women's right to vote, with many – including Mott – urging the removal of this concept, but Frederick Douglass, who was the convention's sole African American attendee, argued eloquently for its inclusion, and the suffrage resolution was retained.
 Exactly 100 of approximately 300 attendees signed the document, mostly women.